It goes without saying that the past few months have been unprecedented.

 Where possible encourage the use of outdoors spaces for meetings and work.
 Getting outdoors not only allows for easier management of social distancing, but the fresh air is likely to refresh and revitalise your staff.

 Adding separation and dividers in your open plan space

 For many years the open-plan office has been deemed the perfect space.
 Now, an open-plan space could make it more difficult for staff to stay out of the way of others.

 If you have a large team, consider splitting them into teams that include varying skillsets.
 This will minimise the impact on your business should you experience a Covid-19 case.

-Another alternative to close off a space, or guide staff a specific direction around the office is to add in storage walls or units.
-These offer great alternative to adding permanent walls and partitions which can be costly.
-Office storage units are great way to create smaller, private spaces whilst utilising the space around you.
+Another alternative to close off a space, or to guide staff a specific direction around the office is to add in storage walls or units.
+These offer an alternative to adding permanent walls and partitions which can be costly.
+Office storage units are great ways to create smaller, private spaces whilst utilising the space around you.

 Time to consider a refurbishment?

-With many staff still working from home, it could bring the perfect time to finally get underway with a long-anticipated renovation.
-Whether your office interiors need a full redesign due to the impact of Covid-19 or an under occupied workspace proves to be the perfect time to start a fresh, then our team would love to hear from you.
+With many staff still working from home, it could be the perfect time to finally get underway with a long-anticipated renovation.
+Whether your office interiors need a full redesign due to the impact of Covid-19 or an under-occupied workspace proves to be the perfect time to start afresh, then our team would love to hear from you.

 If you have any questions about how to adjust your workspace or would like to discuss a future project, please don’t hesitate to give us a call on 01603 722123.